Xi'an, home to the Terracotta Warriors, enjoys the laudatory title of 'Living History Museum', because of its abundant historical and cultural relics.

 Our specialists have journeyed to every corner of the city and uncovered the best things to see and do.
 They can use their first-hand knowledge to help plan your trip to Xi'an.

-Take a minute to fill in a form, and we will begin to create your own trip, or you can find some inspiration from our following popular itineraries.
+Take a minute to fill in a form, and we will begin to create your own trip, or you can find some inspiration from our popular Xi‘an tour itineraries.